Monthly Archives: November 2010

 BBC discusses when and why to hold back on a story

-First posted at DC SPJ.
 The BBC wanted to report on the situation of Paul and Rachel Chandler, a British couple who spent more than a year kidnapped in Somalia.
-It was a major story but legal steps taken by … Continue reading
+It was a major story but legal steps taken by the Chandler family prevented the media from saying anything until the Chandlers were released.

 3 Comments